mono/website/docs/advanced/performance-tips.md

 These are observed with the "--profile=default:alloc" profiler.

-Although the compiler will try to reduce the number of strings created durng string "building" you might want to consider a few appproaches:
+Although the compiler will try to reduce the number of strings created during string "building" you might want to consider a few approaches:

 -   Use the [StringBuilder](http://docs.go-mono.com/index.aspx?link=T:System.Text.StringBuilder) class as this class will minimize the number of temporary strings created.
 -   If you are writing data out, you might consider just calling Write multiple times, or if this is a bottleneck, use [String.Format](http://docs.go-mono.com/index.aspx?link=M:System.String.Format).